Work collaboratively for flexible factory automation

 - Collaboration — flexible automation for various tasks with human engagement

-Safety fences present a technological barrier to broader adoption of robots.
-Cobots are designed to satisfy safety requirements with intrinsic safety designs that allow safe interaction between the cobot and objects in its workspace (Standard ISO 10218-1).
-Cobots reduce the inertia exposed to potential collisions and contain compliant components such as joint torque sensors to absorb the energy of undesired impacts.
-Furthermore, cobot developers employ a large variety of external sensors (cameras, laser, depth, etc.), and fuse the acquired data to enable reliable recognition of human-robot proximity and gestures.
+Safety fences present a technological barrier to the broader adoption of robots.
+Cobots are designed to satisfy safety requirements with intrinsic safety designs that allow safe interaction between the cobot and objects in its workspace (e.g., the ISO® 10218-1 standard).
+Cobots reduce the inertia exposed in potential collisions and contain compliant components such as joint torque sensors to absorb the energy of undesired impacts.
+Furthermore, cobot developers employ a large variety of external sensors (e.g., cameras, laser, depth, etc.) and fuse the acquired data to enable reliable recognition of human-robot proximity and gestures.

+There are cobot applications and technology gaps that hinder full cobot deployment.
 Advanced algorithms are needed for cobots to achieve their great potential for manufacturing in high-mix, low-volume production environments.
-Cobots must be able to perform in unfamiliar situations without explicit instructions.
-The cobot’s motion planner algorithm allows the cobot to achieve a target position in known environments, and collision avoidance algorithms achieve reactive behavior in dynamic environments, based on local knowledge provided by sensors as the cobot moves.
+Cobots must be able to perform in unfamiliar situations without explicit instructions by perceiving their environment using deep learning.
+The cobot’s motion planner allows the cobot to achieve a target position, and collision avoidance algorithms achieve reactive behavior in dynamic environments, based on local knowledge provided by sensors as the cobot moves.

-- Design, iterate, and optimize motion planning and controllers for your cobots
+- Design, iterate, and optimize motion controllers for safe interaction with your cobots.

-- Model system logic and evaluate autonomous algorithms for your cobot applications
+- Model system control logic and evaluate autonomous algorithms for your cobot applications.